Darkeye7778/TheGameP1/The Game/Assets/Griffin/readme.md

-Scripts in this directory contain code written by both me and my teammates.
+Scripts in this directory contain code written primarily by myself and minor changes by teammates.